LucasToepoel/Book-GPT/README.md

 cd Book-GPT
 ```

 This will download the project files to your local machine.
-Navigate to the project directory using `cd your-repo`.
+Navigate to the project directory using `cd Book-GPT`.